 When we deem foods as "good" or "bad" we're implying mutual exclusivity, and this just isn't how food works.
 This mentality associates foods with morality, and this line of thinking can backfire.

-A March 2014 study published in Appetite found that women with a weight-loss goal who associated chocolate cake with feelings of guilt were less successful at losing actual weight than those who associated the dessert with feelings of celebration.
+A March 2014 study in Appetite found people with a weight-loss goal who associated chocolate cake with feelings of guilt were less successful at losing actual weight than those who associated the dessert with feelings of celebration.
 In other words, how you view certain foods can have an effect on your weight-loss success.

 Working to fully embrace and enjoy dessert — before, during and afterward — will help you have a healthier mindset and approach to your weight-loss goals.